deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 In most menus, rotate anti-clockwise while pushing the button to quickly return to previous screen.<br>

 ### IRON
-Iron settings control the operation of the handle/tips. <br>
+Iron settings control the operation of the handle/tips.
+The settings here apply only for the currently selected profile.
+In other words, each profile has its own dataset.
+Switching between profiles can be done in the **System menu** <br>
   - **Max temperature**<br>
 Upper adjustable temperature limit.<br>
   - **Min temperature**<br>
 Lower adjustable temperature limit.<br>
-  - **User temperature**<br>
+  - **Dflt. temperature**<br>
-Temperature applied at boot.
-To reduce flash wear, setpoint adjustment is not saved!<br>
+Default temperature applied at boot.
+If the board has no batter backup (or disabled) the last temperature is not saved (to reduce flash wear), the station starts up with the one set here.
+If the board has a backup battery and the *remember last set temp* is enabled, then this setting is ignored expect when the battery fails.<br>
   - **Boost time**<br>
 Boost mode run time before resuming normal mode.<br>
   - **Boost temperature**<br>